How to join

 While on the temporary register, you can only practise in support of the Covid-19 emergency, either directly or indirectly.
 You'll need to comply with the Code and work within your scope of practice.

-Your Covid-19 temporary registration will have conditions of practice if:
+Your Covid-19 temporary registration may have conditions of practice.